Assembly

 cd netcdf-java

-By default, the current branch head is set to master, which is our main development branch.
-If you’d like to build a released version instead — v5.0.0, for example, you’ll need to checkout that version:
+By default, the current branch head is set to maint-5.x, which is our main development branch.
+If you’d like to build a released version instead, you can see all the release tags using:

 Next, use the Gradle wrapper to execute the assemble task: